 P2P (Peer to Peer) servers are the ones that help you download torrents in complete anonymity and security.
 Such servers are specially configured by VPN providers that allow P2P file sharing.
 P2P servers are localized in countries where torrenting is legal or is not regulated.
 Therefore, a P2P server is suitable for users who want to download torrents safely, wherever they are in the world.

 Double VPN vs. Tor over VPN.

 Tor stands for The Onion Router, an open-source software specially developed to enable anonymous communication, being none other than the Dark Web.
-As the Dark Web is called Dark for some good reasons, a Tor over VPN server is the proper solution to ensure your online security and privacy while using Tor.
+As the Dark Web is called Dark for some good reasons, a Tor over VPN server (also called Onion over VPN) is the proper solution to ensure your online security and privacy while using Tor.